 In the Netflix series, Marvel’s Punisher, Frank Castle shared a tiny bit of wisdom while he smote his would-be sidekick David Lieberman:

-As someone who drives through 80% of EDSA twice on a daily basis, I must say, Castle’s wise words are absolutely right.
-Spending hours behind the wheel while looking at almost stationary traffic and thinking on how to get to work (or home) instantly (but to no avail) is definitely torturous.
+Someone heading to their place of work may frequent EDSA twice on a daily basis, and we must say, Castle’s wise words are absolutely right.
+Spending hours behind the wheel while looking at almost stationary traffic and thinking about how to get to work (or home) instantly (but to no avail) is definitely torturous.
 The time wasted on the road is pure punishment and, needless to say, stressful.

 Luckily (like Lieberman), life isn’t really over when you end up in a traffic jam.
-Trust me, there are ways to beat the stressful drive when you’re stuck on EDSA, or any busy road, for that matter.
-Let me share some tips.
+Trust us, there are ways to beat the stressful drive when you’re stuck on EDSA, or any busy road, for that matter.
+Let us share some tips.

 Sing your heart out